Alperen-Unal/Alperen-Unal/README.md

 # Hi there, I am Alperen 👋

 ## About Me
 I am an MSc Data Science & AI student at Goldsmiths University of London.
-My passion lies in the fields of machine learning and artificial intelligence.
+My passions lie in machine learning and artificial intelligence.
 I love exploring new algorithms, working on challenging projects, and applying AI to solve real-world problems.

 ![Profile Views](https://komarev.com/ghpvc/?username=Alperen-Unal&color=blue)